What Women Talk About

 In Nice Girls Don’t Get the Corner Office 101, Lois Frankel says women need to practice beginning their sentences with declarative “I” statements, such as “I think,” “I feel,” “I believe,” “I intend,” and “I need.”
 Women often feel the need to almost trick the listener into listening to them.
 Instead of tricking the listener, women need to use the more assertive “I,” taking ownership and putting opinions on the table.
 No behind-the-scenes strategy.

 Do Women Talk Like Little Girls?

-This brings us to another common linguistic pattern that women and children share: they tend to use “attention beginnings” to bait the listener.
+This brings us to another common linguistic pattern that women and children share: They tend to use “attention beginnings” to bait the listener.
 For example: “You’re not going to believe this,” “D’ya know what?” and “I had a crazy thing happen on the way to work today.”
-These intros sounds like teasers on television news programs: “Stay tuned, because you don’t want to miss the next report!”
+These intros sound like teasers on television news programs: “Stay tuned because you don’t want to miss the next report!”